Avantikaa/Adobe-GenStudio/README.md

 NGINX: Routes /api/ calls to backend and others to frontend.

+Observability:
-Observability: Metrics exposed at /actuator/prometheus, traces sent to Jaeger.
+Metrics exposed at /actuator/prometheus, traces sent to Jaeger.

-## 🔗 References
+Metrics dashboard can be created on Grafana by adding Prometheus data source.

 ## 🔗 References

 - [Roman numerals on Wikipedia](https://en.wikipedia.org/wiki/Roman_numerals)